Tacotakedown/msfs-waifu-patch/README.md

 should this be a MSFS package?
 Yes, but this is easier than figuring all that out...

 Is this a massive waste of time?
 Yes

+how to use if you are dumb: `cargo run`